 Who Must Obtain Insurance?

-University-issued international insurance, with coverage by Cultural Insurance Services International (CISI), is mandatory for the following:
+University-issued international insurance, with coverage by On Call International, is mandatory for the following:

 Insurance coverage is provided for the duration of the program or activity dates, plus an allowance before and after to cover travel.
-The University's policy with CISI insurance does not cover personal or non-University travel.
+The University's international insurance policy does not cover personal or non-University travel.

 Student Insurance Process

-Students must purchase or opt out of CISI insurance within the international travel registration system.
-Students are required to register their travel regardless of insurance decisions or needs.
+Students must purchase international insurance within the international travel registration system.
+Students are required to register their travel.

-- Select Purchase CISI International Insurance or Opt out of CISI International Insurance.
+3. Select Purchase International Insurance or Opt out of International Insurance.

 Retain Your U.S. Health Insurance While Abroad